Gigaspaces/xap-docs/site/content/xap121/web-application-support.markdown

 weight: 100
 ---

-{{%ssummary%}}{{%/ssummary%}}

-OpenSpaces integration with the Service Grid allows you to deploy web applications (packaged as a WAR file) onto the Service Grid.
+XAP's integration with the Service Grid allows you to deploy web applications (packaged as a WAR file) onto the Service Grid.
 The integration is built on top of the [Service Grid Processing Unit Container](./deploying-onto-the-service-grid.html).

 The integration allows you to make use of the following Service Grid features: